 Lastly, you’ll be directed to the Page Roles section of your new Page.
 By default, your Profile is the Admin of your Page.
 This is the perfect time to add your personal Profile as another Admin of the Page.
 After adding yourself, you’ll have to click Save and re-enter your password.

-Once the 14 day waiting period passes and you have all that you need from the Profile you were using as your Page, you should probably delete that Profile to avoid confusion for your fans.
+Once the 14 day waiting period passes and you have all that you need from the Profile you were using as your Page, you could delete that Profile to avoid confusion for your new Page Likes and if you don’t intend to use it as a Profile any longer.
 Just make sure you have added yourself as an Admin (and not a lesser Role like Editor or Advertiser) before doing so.